-ACS CAN's LGBTQ+ & Allies Engagement Group represents volunteers throughout the country and helps increase awareness and advance policy that will end barriers to cancer care for LGBTQ+ people.
+ACS CAN's LGBTQIA+ & Allies Engagement Group represents volunteers throughout the country and helps increase awareness and advance policies that will end barriers to cancer care for LGBTQIA+ people.
 Learn more about our Engagement Group, advocacy work, and how you can get involved at fightcancer.org.

-Some examples of ACS CAN's advocacy work to reduce the cancer burden for LGBTQ+ individuals include:
+Some examples of ACS CAN's advocacy work to reduce the cancer burden for LGBTQIA+ individuals include: